leelening/libot-consulting/index.md

 ---
-title: Jekyll Serif Theme
+title: Libot Consulting
 layout: home
-description: Jekyll Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+description:
-intro_image: "images/illustrations/pointing.svg"
+# intro_image: "images/illustrations/pointing.svg"
-intro_image_absolute: true
+# intro_image_absolute: true
-intro_image_hide_on_mobile: true
+# intro_image_hide_on_mobile: true
 show_call_box: true
 ---

-# Serif - A Jekyll Business Theme.
+# Libot Consulting – for Robotics

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+With extensive experience in both academia and industry, we provide professional consulting services in the field of robotics.
+Our tailored solutions are designed to meet the unique challenges of your innovation goals.